-Union Institute and University in Ohio is famed for its program flexibility, ease of transfer, focusing on accommodating transfer adult students, a diverse student profile with the majority being adult learners and military veterans, and reasonable matriculation fees.
+Union Institute and University in Ohio is famed for its program flexibility, ease of transfer, focus on accommodating transfer adult students, diverse student profile with the majority being adult learners and military veterans, and reasonable matriculation fees.

 All of Union’s program offerings are delivered online and are fully accredited.
 The university catalog is streamlined, offering only online bachelor programs and graduate programs that adult working students frequently take.

 Admission is seamless as well, with waived requirements for entrance exams and application fees.
 Transfer students can have as many as 90-course credits honored into admission.

 Experiential learning through seminars, training, workshops, apprenticeships and on-the-job learning can also be counted towards a degree, provided proper documentation can establish college equivalency.

 Additionally, courses taken from other educational institutions with articulation agreements with Union can also be credited towards a degree.
 Working students federally employed by select government entities or select organizations with transfer partnerships with Union can also enjoy the same transfer credit benefit.

 Despite the programs being 100% online, students enjoy student services such as writing services, job placement services, mentoring and counseling services, disability services, and program planning services.